glscene/AstrobloQ/README.md

 A system for modelling the nooevolution of the Milky Way and numerically solving the Fermi paradox with the help of AI assistance.

+The development based on GLXEngine with component packages GLScene & GXScene for RAD Studio Delphi/C++Builder

-The system of projects include the following additional libraries:
+Projects of APEX plugins include the following additional libraries:
 - [SOFA](./Externals/sofa), C-based astrometry library recommended by the International Astronomical Union (IAU);
 - [Astronomy Engine](./Externals/astronomy), a utilities package for astronomy and gravitational interactions;
 - [IVOA](https://www.ivoa.net/astronomers/applications.html), standards of the International Virtual Observatory Alliance;